-In addition to my academic courses and research, I also take joy in giving back to the broader community by inspiring new generations of students to study math and physics.
+In addition to my academic courses and research, I also take joy in giving back to the broader community.

 UCLA Math Circle (LAMC)